 - You will deepen a relationship with your dog.

-Now, you have learned all the benefits that you can get from obedience training, this bring us to the next question “when is the best time to start training your dog?”
+Now, you have learned all the benefits that you can get from obedience training, this brings us to the next question “when is the best time to start training your dog?”

 The Best Time to Start Training

 The first 16 – 20 weeks of your dog’s life is the most critical time to train him.
 In this period, his mind is exposed to anything that happens around him.
-Whether it is a good thing or bad thing, your dog will absorb everything that he sees, touch, smile and hear.
-As a result, what will your dog become after adult is decided at this time.
+Whether it is a good thing or a bad thing, your dog will absorb everything that he sees, touch, smile and hear.
+As a result, what will your dog become after an adult will be decided at this age.
 During this period, you must introduce proper socialization and positive experience.

-Let’s start our obedience training with learning how to socialize your puppy.
+Let’s start our obedience training by learning how to socialize your puppy.

 How to Socialize your Puppy

 Giving your puppy proper socialization is one of the very first things you must do.
 Socialization is the act of exposing your puppy to the world.
-If done correctly, your puppy will grow up into confident, playful and outgoing adult dog.
-Done wrongly, your puppy will grow up into frightened, aggressive adult dog.
+If done correctly, your puppy will grow up into a confident, playful and outgoing adult dog.
+Done wrong, your puppy will grow up into a frightened, aggressive adult dog.